MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 * You have network connectivity.

 Before a new push subscription is created, Microsoft Edge checks if the user granted the PWA permission to receive notifications.
 If not, the user is prompted by the browser for permission.
-If the permission is denied, the request to `registration.pushManager.subscribe` throws a `DOMException`, so you must handle it.
+If the permission is denied, the request to `registration.pushManager.subscribe` throws a `DOMException`, which must be handled.
 For more on permission management, see [Push Notifications in Microsoft Edge][WindowsBlogsWebNotificationsEdge].

 In your `pwabuilder-sw-register.js` file, append the following code snippet.